 While it might be tempting to add a massive terminal akin to Grand Central Station to your layout, the surrounding scenery and purpose of your railroad should play a part in which type you choose.
 If your railroad is set in a heavily built-up urban environment, something of this scale would make perfect sense.
 However if you’re modeling a small town in a rural setting, a smaller station will look much more realistic.

-You also want to make sure that your station won’t dominate your scene (unless intended).
-If you have limited space, a large terminal will take up a lot of your available real estate.
+You also want to make sure that your train station won’t dominate your scene (unless intended).
+If you have limited space, a large train terminal will take up a lot of your available real estate.
 A smaller, more rural station will in contrast allow you to build a much more comprehensive scene around it.
-If you still want a somewhat urban feel without taking up too much space, you could consider a commuter station.
+If you still want a somewhat urban feel without taking up too much space, you could consider a commuter train station.

 Hallmarks of Railroad Stations

 While a classic wood-framed ticket office and waiting room is typically what people will picture, railroad stations usually comprise of much more (or sometimes much less!).
 In addition to featuring passenger amenities, most stations were also historically a hub for local freight and mail delivery.
-Sometimes a segment of the main structure would be reserved for freight, while in other cases a separate freight station would be built alongside the passenger station.
+Sometimes a segment of the main structure would be reserved for freight trains, while in other cases a separate freight station would be built alongside the passenger station.
 These would typically be similar in style.
 Although in some cases the freight station would be more rudimentary, featuring wood-framed construction while the passenger station might be brick or stone.

 Large urban terminals were typically designed to be more passenger-focused, with freight operations taking place at designated yards elsewhere.
 However they would be important hubs for mail sorting and distribution.
 Often you might notice a similarly styled building adjacent to a major terminal.
 This is likely the post office, which would feature its own connection to the platforms so as not to impede the flow of passengers.